 Still heading south, we pass through the town of Acireale, almost at the foot of Mount Etna, where an interesting emerging band called Mechanical Butterfly (Facebook) come from.
 In another town near the volcano, Belpasso, we can listen to an excellent band called Malibran (MySpace).
 Malibran began life in 1987 and in 2010 they released a very good new album entitled Trasparenze.

 Next stop is CATANIA, the birthplace of opera composer Vincenzo Bellini.
 This is where prog artists and bands as Franco Battiato (Official Website), the neo prog Edith (MySpace) and the emerging Bill In The Tea (MySpace) come from.
 Still heading south we pass through SIRACUSA, a city founded by the ancient Greeks and rich in history.
 Its most famous character is the inventor Archimedes.
-Here we can listen to a particular, theatrical “folk metal” band called Fiaba (MySpace).
+Here we can listen to a particular, theatrical “folk metal” band called Fiaba (MySpace) and to the promising ArcaMiri (Facebook).

 Then, heading south west we reach RAGUSA, the ancient Hybla Heraea, where we can listen to Randone (MySpace), an excellent band that in 2006 released an amazing concept album inspired by the history of this city, Hybla Act I. Our next halt is in the nearby town of Modica, in the Hyblaean Mountains, where we find an interesting folk prog band formed in 1994, Mas-Nada (MySpace).